 I never really understood or been surprised that this question even occurs!
 I can understand back in the days of using film photography with only 32 shots per roll of film, photographers would pose throughout the day, but in digital era, it's very rare if not even plausible to stop live event for a posed photo.
 I prefer capturing candid moments over posed heavily, though sometimes the images you see online, social media, pintrest, and etc. are posed with a made up backstory believe it or not!
 The only time I do posed photos would be the preparation details, portraiture, family, bridal party, and Bride&Groom formal photo session of the day.

 Do you recommend having a 2nd photographer or is it necessary?

 Having a 2nd photographer isn't necessary but recommended to have another set of eyes to cover your wedding day.
 It especially helps during preparation if Bride & Groom are in separate rooms on different floors or locations depending on the restrictions of the timeline.
-During the formal events of the ceremony and reception, such as 1st dances, etc. it's easier to cover multiple angles depending on the scenario.
+During the formal events of the ceremony and reception, such as 1st dances, guests, and etc. it's easier to cover multiple angles depending on the scenario.
 Personally, having a 2nd photographer is just another reassurance for your day!

 Do you offer videography services?

 No, I do not.
 I do know a list of vendors or personal recommendations who've I've worked with at other events to save you time on researching.
 Just ask away!

 How does your copyright and personal use apply?